 There are many types of inspections that can be performed prior to purchase.
 Many are standard and well known, for instance, electrical, plumbing, roof, structural.

 There are interesting developments on the horizon for the testing of methamphetamine.
-And they are pertinent to single family residences but will become more complex when applied to multi-housing units of any type.
-If you are purchasing the latter, it will be a critical test to perform as the discovery of this substance can drastically affect the value of the property as well as the potential for resale.
+And they are pertinent to single-family residences but will become more complex when applied to multi-housing units of any type.
+If you are purchasing the latter, it will be a critical test to perform.
+As the discovery of this substance can drastically affect the value of the property as well as the potential for resale.

 There are already cases where this test was not performed in the inspection process and the new homeowners moved in having no idea traces of meth would be found in their home, as they did not test in the front end.
 Essentially, the property can be severely devalued if not completely devalued where complete demolition of the inside is required as part of the mitigation.
-This is financially disastrous for those caught in this situation and it could have been avoided.
+This is financially disastrous for those who are in this situation and it could have been avoided.

 This test is part of an asset protection measure for all types of property to purchase.
 This is the most pronounced example of, “An ounce of prevention is worth a pound of cure”.
 Rental properties are much more susceptible to this type of contamination than other types.
 It does not pay to be in a hurry and skip this test.
 Your exclusive buyers agent has the most current information on all tests.
 They can help you set up all of them during your inspection process.